 The landscape of loch, native woodland and high mountains defines the Cairngorms.
 It is also the most popular part of the Cairngorms National Park receiving over one million visits per year.
 And, it’s vital to the local visitor economy and a great location for informal recreation and outdoor learning.

 The new lease at Cairngorm Mountain with Natural Retreats and the increase in Forest Enterprise ownership in Glenmore offer exciting potential for change.

 It is essential that we plan for the future of this area to enhance both the natural environment and the visitor experience.

 Five public sector partners (Forest Enterprise Scotland, Cairngorms National Park Authority, Highland Council, Highlands and Islands Enterprise and Scottish Natural Heritage) have come together to develop a strategy for the future management of this area.
 Over the last 18 months we have worked with local businesses, community groups and others with an interest in the area to suggest the key improvements that can be made to ensure that this area continues to thrive for both people and nature.

-We are now seeking your views on this future direction of Cairngorm and Glenmore so that we can improve on this initial work.
-This is based on the following documents:
+A consultation, which is now finished, saught your views on the future direction of Cairngorm and Glenmore so that we could improve on this initial work.
+This was based on the following documents:

 The partnership will use the consultation responses to refine and improve the long term strategy for Cairngorm and Glenmore.
-We will provide feedback on this website and we anticipate that the final document will be produced in the summer of 2016.
+We have produced a response to the consultation which you can download below.

 To ensure that it does not have any significant adverse effects on the environment we have carried out a Strategic Environmental Assessment (SEA) on the Cairngorm and Glenmore Strategy.
 Documents relating to the SEA can be accessed via the following links: